-Nicholas Day (Senior Lecturer and Course Leader Production, Scenic Construction and Technologies)
+Nicholas Day (Production Manager, Course Leader Scenic Construction and Technologies)

 Nicholas has extensive experience across theatre, film and live events in Australia and internationally in a range of areas, including production, design and construction.
 He commenced his theatre career at the Sydney Opera House as a mechanist/machine desk operator and went on to work in set decoration and stand-by props for the Australian Broadcasting Corporation (ABC) and Reg Grundy Organisation.
 Nicholas later returned to theatre as touring mechanist, then designer and production manager for Barry Humphries’ national and international tours.